 Don’t get me wrong, we’re all about taking the most gorgeous, epic photos for our couples.
 It’s no doubt a mission and a passion of ours.
 But that’s not the point of an adventure elopement, or really any wedding for that matter.

 We’ve said it once, and we’ll say it again: your wedding should be a reflection of who you two are as a couple.
 If you’re not the type of people who lace up your hiking boots on summer weekends and spend the day breathing in mountain air, maybe an adventure elopement isn’t for you.
 And that’s completely and totally OK.
 Your wedding should be something YOU want, and that means following your own rules.

 If getting your wedding dress dirty only sounds appealing because it makes for a cool photo, when in real life it would give you a heart attack, maybe an adventure elopement isn’t for you either.
 There’s nothing to be ashamed of.
 You should plan the kind of wedding that makes your heart pitter patter: an event that is a reflection of your personal style.
 You’re cheating yourself otherwise.

 Forget the Instagram likes and the notoriety that come with choosing to get married on a cliff face.
-Sure, it may look pretty and the attention may feel nice, but when you look back at your wedding photos 10, 20, even 50 years from now, will you see your soul in those photos?
+And yes, that’s coming from photographers who specialize exclusively in adventure weddings.
+Sure, it may look pretty to have an adventure elopement and the attention may feel nice, but when you look back at your wedding photos 10, 20, even 50 years from now, will you see your true relationship in those photos?
 Will it actually feel like a good representation of your relationship?

 When we decided to plan our national park elopement, we chose to do so because adventure is something we chase on a regular basis.
 We chose our specific elopement spot because of the way it spoke to us from the moment we first stumbled upon it.
 We felt that place in our hearts.